gabenespoli/phzlab/README.md

 # PHZLAB: A MATLAB toolbox for analysis of physiological data.
 PHZ structures are created for each recording of data, and can be filtered, epoched, and otherwise preprocessed.
-Multiple PHZ structures can be gathered into a single one, enabling powerful plotting functionality.
+Multiple PHZ structures can be combined into a single one, enabling powerful plotting functionality.
 Data can then be exported into a table for statistical analyses.

 ## Functions

 ### File I/O
 - phz_create:       Create a PHZ structure from a data file.
-- phz_gather:       Gather many PHZ structures into a single one.
+- phz_combine:       Combine many PHZ structures into a single one.
 - phz_save:         Save a PHZ structure.
 - phz_load:         Load a PHZ structure.
 - phz_field:        Change the values of certain PHZ structure fields.